 The purposes & objects of the child support legislation

-The secrecy provisions in the child support legislation prevent the Registrar from disclosing a person's address to any other person, including the other parent (see 6.3).
-However, DHS can forward a document to a parent at the request of the other parent or another person if it is necessary to do so for the purposes of the child support legislation, or where forwarding the documents will further the objects of the legislation.
+The secrecy provisions in the child support legislation prevent the Registrar from disclosing a person's address to any other person, including the other parent (6.3).
+However, Services Australia can forward a document to a parent at the request of the other parent or another person if it is necessary to do so for the purposes of the child support legislation, or where forwarding the documents will further the objects of the legislation.

 Service of legal documents

-DHS will pass on legal documents that relate to any proceedings under or related to the child support legislation.
+Services Australia will pass on legal documents that relate to any proceedings under or related to the child support legislation.
 This is necessary for a person to exercise their rights under the child support legislation.
-The following types of legal proceedings are under or related to the child support legislation:
+The following types of legal proceedings are under or related to the child support legislation.

-- legal proceedings for judicial review of Registrar decisions under the Administrative Decisions (Judicial Review) Act or the Judiciary Act,
+- Legal proceedings for judicial review of Registrar decisions under the Administrative Decisions (Judicial Review) Act 1977 or the Judiciary Act 1903

-- legal proceedings under the FL Act about parenting which may vary the care percentage resulting in a change to the liability, and
+- Legal proceedings under the FL Act about parenting which may vary the care percentage resulting in a change to the liability

-When DHS receives documents from a parent or their solicitor with a request that they be forwarded to the other parent, DHS must examine the documents and be satisfied that they contain information that is relevant to the proceedings and no other information.
+When Services Australia receives documents from a parent or their solicitor with a request that they be forwarded to the other parent, Services Australia must examine the documents and be satisfied that they contain information that is relevant to the proceedings and no other information.

-DHS will forward the documents by registered mail to the parent's last known address.
-The officer who mailed the document will swear an affidavit that the document has been posted in that manner and return it to the person who asked DHS to forward the document.
+Services Australia will forward the documents by registered mail to the parent's last known address.
+The officer who mailed the document will swear an affidavit that the document has been posted in that manner and return it to the person who asked Services Australia to forward the document.
 It is not necessary for the officer to wait for certification that the mail has been successfully delivered.

 This process is referred to as substituted service.

-The Registrar can also serve documents on a person in Australia on behalf of a reciprocating jurisdiction where it is necessary and convenient to do so for the purposes of an international maintenance arrangement (CSRC Regs regulation 14A).
+The Registrar can also serve documents on a person in Australia on behalf of a reciprocating jurisdiction where it is necessary and convenient to do so for the purposes of an international maintenance arrangement (CSRC Regs section 32).